maxsei/TxGraffiti/README.md

 python main.py
 ```

-Upon execution, you'll be prompted to input the name of the CSV file containing the data to conjecture on.
+Upon execution, you'll be prompted to input the name (`graphs` for graph conjectures) of the CSV file containing the data to conjecture on.
 The file should be placed in the `math_data/data/` directory and you only need to enter the name without the `.csv` extension.

 After reading the file, the program presents a list of numerical invariants detected from the file.
 You'll then select one invariant to conjecture on.